magarman/magarman/README.md

 - 👋 Hi, I’m @magarman === Mari
-- 👀 I’m interested in cats, drums, music, heavy metal, and good causes between many other things.
+- 👀 I’m interested in cats, drums, music, heavy metal between many other things.
 - 🌱 I’m currently learning front-end technologies (Javascript, HTML, CSS, etc)
 - 💞️ I’m looking to collaborate on anything that will expose me to learning and practicing my skills.
 - 📫 How to reach me?
 Message me.